-Mendocino County BHRS providers collect and provide demographic data on consumers served including but not limited to: gender, age, ethnicity, preferred language.
-This data will be reported quarterly for consumer and community stakeholders at Cultural Diversity Committee Meetings, bi-monthly at Quality Improvement Meetings and MHSA Forums, as well as summarized in the MHSA Annual Summary, and annual Cultural Competency Plan updates.
+Mendocino County Behavioral Health Plan providers will collect and provide demographic data on consumers served including but not limited to: gender/sexuality, age, ethnicity, preferred language.
+This data will be reported quarterly for consumer and community stakeholders at Cultural Diversity Committee Meetings, bi-monthly at Quality Improvement Meetings and MHSA Forums, as well as summarized in the MHSA Annual Update and annual Cultural Competency Plan updates.